rust-lang/rust/text/0000-global-allocators.md

   specific messaging that may exist.
 * `usable_size`, which is mentioned above as being unused, and should probably be removed from this trait as well.
+* `realloc_inplace`, which attempts to resize an allocation without moving it.
 * `alloc_excess`, which is like `alloc` but returns the entire usable size including any extra space beyond the requested size.
 * Some other higher level convenience methods like `alloc_array`.